 If you have been injured on a construction site of any size, it is prudent to make an appointment with an attorney at The Law Offices of W.T.
 Johnson to discuss your case.
 Contact us today to set up a free consultation.

 For the second time this year, a construction worker has died on the job at the new Levi’s Stadium in Santa Clara, Ca. Back in June, 63-year-old elevator installer, Don White was working on a ladder, on the ground floor of an elevator shaft when the counter weight of an elevator struck him.
 Before he was able to be transported to the hospital, White had already passed.
 After 43 years of working in the field with no injuries, his death has left 4 without a father, and 3 without a grandfather.
 White will be remembered for his loving and compassionate character.
 His accident caused construction to halt as the other 1,000 workers were sent home to grieve.
 With the fresh scar of Mr. White’s accidental death, Levi’s stadium has lost another worker yesterday in another freak accident.
 60-year-old, Edward Lake Jr. was unloading rebar on Monday when he was struck around 6:45 am.
 He was rushed to the hospital, but later that morning died from the injuries sustained.
 Once again, the 1,000 workers were sent home, and construction had resumed again this morning.

 Here at W.T.
 Johnson we understand that construction is a laborious, tough job.
 If you’re hurt, you’re out of work and deserve compensation.
-If you or a loved one has been hurt on the job, contact the professionals at W.T.
+If you or a loved one has been hurt on the job, contact a Dallas construction site injury lawyer at W.T.
 Johnson to get you back to work.